Things to consider before you purchase your policy

 - Beware of policies with an allocation of defense costs provision where such costs will be divided between covered and non-covered damages.
 The better policy forms will pay 100 percent of defense costs, even if only a small part of the damages or causes of action are covered.

-- Some Cyber Risk policies don’t pay for damages to the extent that the negligence or errors and omissions were due to that of an outsourced third-party vendor.
+- Some Cyber Risk policies don’t pay for damages when the negligence or errors and omissions were due to an outsourced third-party vendor.

-Source: How to Negotiate Cyber Insurance; Rene L. Siemens and David Beck; attorneys; Pillsbury Winthrop Shaw Pittman, LLP; Insurance Law Community; LEXIS-NEXIS communities
+Source: “How to Negotiate Cyber Insurance.”
+Rene L. Siemens and David Beck, Pillsbury Winthrop Shaw Pittman, LLP; Insurance Law Community; LEXIS-NEXIS communities.